Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Downstream of Lower Basswood Falls](./attachments/202508080840-000.jpeg "Downstream of Lower Basswood Falls")

-## 2025-08-09 Day 4: Basswood River to Canadian Point (English Channel) on Basswood Lake
+## 2025-08-09 Day 4: Basswood Lake to Carp Lake

-### 2025-08-09T09:40:52-05:00 (48.06107, -91.56269) 1297 feet
+### 2025-08-09T09:40:52-05:00 (48.06107, -91.56269) 1297 feet: Breakfast on camp on Canadian Point

+THE FOLLOWING SEEMS TO BELONG TO 2025-08-08 BUT THEN WHERE IS

-It's been so long since I've done the Wheelbarrow Falls portage that I'd forgotten that the downstream end has some tricky paddling&mdash;particularly when coming upstream&mdash;where the currents of the two falls collide.
+It's been so long since I've done this route that that I'd forgotten that there is slightly tricky paddling where the currents of the two falls collide on the downstream end of the Wheelbarrow Falls Portage.

 In spots, the river had flooded the portage, but the trail bed was good and so we just sloshed through the water.

 I'd entirely forgotten about the short portage before the Horse Portage.
 The current was such that we couldn't land where I wanted to, which turned out to be